Home insulation electrical safety

 Electricians must observe safe clearance distances when installing electrical equipment such as exhaust fans and ELV downlights in homes with blow-in insulation.
 They must also install appropriate protective barriers to prevent the insulation material from getting too close to electrical installations.

 Installing ceiling insulation is a requirement for new homes and additions to existing homes.
 New homes are usually insulated with fixed insulation batts which don't move around in the roof space.

 Clearances of batts from wiring and electrical equipment must be maintained according to Australian Standard AS/NZS 3000.
 An electrical certificate of compliance is required at the completion of the electrical work.

 Australian Standard AS/NZS 3000 – Australian Wiring Rules prescribes mandatory requirements for wiring and installing electrical equipment such as ELV downlights close to thermal insulation.
 Compliance with AS/NZS 3000 is mandatory for electrical workers and contractors.

-Electrical contractors are also required to provide the home owner with an electrical certificate of compliance before energising the electrical installation.
-This is to certify that the electrical equipments have been installed in compliance with the safety and technical requirements.
+Electrical contractors are required to provide the homeowner with an electrical certificate of compliance before energising the electrical installation.
+This is to certify that the electrical equipment has been installed in compliance with the safety and technical requirements.

 For more information and advice on home insulation electrical safety contact the Office of the Technical Regulator.